debiki/talkyard/README.md

 - For security reasons, we checkin only the resulting `.js` file (but not the `.min.js`) file into source control (so that you can read the source code and see what it does).
-- There are some Gulp plugins that builds Lodash but one seems abandonend (gulp-lodash-builder) and the other (gulp-lodash-custom) analyzes all .js files, I guess that'd slow down the build rather much + won't immediately work with Typescript?
+- There are some Gulp plugins that builds Lodash but one seems abandoned (gulp-lodash-builder) and the other (gulp-lodash-custom) analyzes all .js files, I guess that'd slow down the build rather much + won't immediately work with Typescript?